 - The park or potential park must be publicly accessible in perpetuity.

-All eligible applications are considered based on the merits, viability, and sustainability of the proposed vision.
 In order to be selected for visioning, all groups must meet the eligibility requirements listed above.
 In addition, proposals will be evaluated on the following:

 - Does the project address an identified need?